History of India

 Later, successive empires and kingdoms ruled the region and enriched its culture - from the Achaemenid Persian empire around 543BCE to Alexander the Great in 326 BCE.

 The subcontinent was united under the Maurya Empire during the 4th and 3rd centuries BCE.
 It subsequently became fragmented.

 Kerala had maritime business links with the Roman Empire from around AD 77.
 Muslim rule in the subcontinent began in 712 CE when the Arab general Muhammad bin Qasim conquered Sindh and Multan in southern Punjab, setting the stage for several successive invasions between the 10th and 15th centuries CE from Central Asia, leading to the formation of Muslim empires in the Indian subcontinent.

 The Mughal Empire suffered a gradual decline in the early eighteenth century, which provided opportunities for the Afghans, Balochis and Sikhs to exercise control over large areas in the northwest of the subcontinent until the British East India Company gained ascendancy over South Asia.

 Beginning in the mid-18th century and over the next century, India was gradually annexed by the British East India Company.
-Dissatisfaction with Company rule led to the First War of Indian Independence, after which India was directly administered by the British Crown and witnessed a period of both rapid development of infrastructure and economic decline.
+Dissatisfaction with Company rule led to the First War of Indian Independence, after which India was directly administered by the British Crown and witnessed a period of both rapid developments of infrastructure and economic decline.

-During the first half of the 20th century, a nationwide struggle for independence was launched by the Indian National Congress, and later joined by the Muslim League.
+During the first half of the 20th century, a nationwide struggle for independence was launched by the Indian National Congress and later joined by the Muslim League.
 The subcontinent gained independence from Great Britain in 1947, after being partitioned into the dominions of India and Pakistan.

 Back to India Travel Insurance page